rbrutherford3/PDF-Publisher/docs/README.md

 1. Simply navigate to the indicated URL
 1. Click the **Browse...** button
-1. Select multiple .docx files to upload
+1. Select multiple .doc, .docx, and .pdf files to upload
 1. Click **Upload** and wait for the system to convert the files to .pdf
 1. Arrange the order of the files by clicking the **Up** and **Down** buttons and optionally rename them
 1. Select any options such as adding page numbers or table of contents and specify their criteria